trevorwslee/MCE-DumbDisplay/README.md

   * at any time, if you want to start again, press the reset button on the back of your Micro:bit

-Then you can program something more intresting, like
+Then you can program something more interesting, like

     ddmb.setup(5, 5)
     basic.forever(function () {